BSc Accounting and Finance

 Graduate Entry Route - 100 courses

 - The structure shown above is subject to confirmation in the 2013-2014 Regulations.
-The Regulations also contain full details on the rules that govern the choice of any course, including prerequisites (courses which you must have already passed).
-Students already registered on the programme should consult the current Regulations section of our website.
+The Regulations also contain full details on the rules that govern the choice of any course, including prerequisites (courses which you must have already passed) and exclusions (courses which may not be taken together).

-- Course Information Sheets are updated annually and students should ensure they are reading the correct information sheet for their year of study.
-Course Information Sheets for 2013-14 will be available from the middle of 2012.
+- Course Information Sheets (provided as PDF documents above) are updated annually.
+Course Information Sheets for 2013-14 will be available from the middle of 2013.

 How you study

-Developed by academics appointed by LSE, your specially written study materials guide you through textbooks, which will be the real focus of your studies.
+The specially written study materials are developed by academics appointed by LSE.
+They guide you through the textbooks which are the real focus of your study.
 The cost of your study pack is included in your initial and continuing registration fees.
 Study materials include:

-When you are given an offer, we will also send a username and password enabling you to register and log in to the Student Portal.
+When you register we will send you a username and password giving you access to the Student Portal.
 You can then access your University of London email account and two other key online resources:

 The Online Library